-- 1. Disconnect and remove all cables from the monitor. - Position the monitor facedown on a flat surface covered by protective sheet made of foam or a clean, dry cloth. - 3.
-Push up the latch near the bottom center of the stand's mounting connector (1). - 4.
-Lift the stand up and away from the monitor (2).
+- Disconnect and remove all cables from the monitor. - 2.
+Position the monitor facedown on a flat surface covered by protective sheet made of foam or a clean, dry cloth. - 3.
+Push up the latch near the bottom center of the stand's mounting plate (1). - Swing the bottom of the stand up until the mounting plate clears the recess in the monitor head (2).